 Now, if you choose to use more bacon than 3 slices, I suggest draining off some of the excess fat.

-The bacon fat in a fried cabbage recipe should compliment the cabbage, not overwhelm it or make it greasy.
+The bacon fat in this recipe should compliment the cabbage, not overwhelm it or make it greasy.

 Sauteeing onions and garlic in bacon grease allows the bacon fat to pick up some of the flavors of onion and garlic.
 The longer the onions cook, the more flavor they will develop.
 They will get sweeter just like caramelized onions would.